Home in Cayce has been condemned for five years, the city says it's not their responsibility

-"It started with our pest control company, they came out and they said it was the house next door," Percival explained.
+"It started with our pest control company, they came out, and they said it was the house next door," Percival said.

-The home in question sits on the corner of her street and has had a bright yellow sign attached to the side of it for five years, explaining that the home has been condemned by Cayce Code Enforcement.
+The home in question sits on the corner of her street and has had a bright yellow sign attached to the side of it for five years, explaining that Cayce Code Enforcement has condemned the home.
 The home has also been vacant throughout that time.

-News 19 reached out to the city to find out what can be done with the home at this point.
-City spokesperson, Ashley Hunter says the city has been in contact with the homeowner and has been told the home has 'sentimental value'.
+News 19 contacted the city to find out what could be done with the home.
+City spokesperson Ashley Hunter says the city has been in contact with the homeowner and has been told the house has "sentimental value."

-Hunter says the city has a few options for what to do in this scenario, but none they want to pursue at this time.
+Hunter says the city has a few options for what to do in this scenario, but none they want to pursue now.

 "It's fairly extreme to have a home demolished, it's not something you want to do and it's a very lengthy court process, and then it's a very expensive process.
 Those are taxpayer dollars and a lot of that is the owner's responsibility," Hunter stated.